sammi-turner/Crab-BASIC/README.md

 Unlike most BASICs, in Crab

-- string literals are not delimited by quotes
+- String literals are not delimited by quotes.
-- the "print" command does not recognise identifiers
+- The "print" command does not recognise identifiers.
-- the "iprint" command does recognise identifiers and will interpolate strings containing them
+- The "iprint" command does recognise identifiers and will interpolate strings containing them.
-- print and iprint commands with no string literal will add a blank line
+- Print and iprint commands with no string literal will add a blank line

 ### Cls